Are you happy? Do you experience joy in your life?

 It might seem strange to you, but true happiness is not dependent on external events.
-If you think it does, you might be confusing between pleasure and happiness.
-These are two different things
+Do not confuse between pleasure and happiness, since these are two different things.

 Happiness and inner peace are interrelated.
 When one appears, the other appears too.
 This means that if you learn to quiet your mind, you also gain happiness.

-Yes, you can ,but this of course require some inner work, and this what I write about in many of my other articles and in my books.
+Yes, you can ,but this of course, requires some inner work on your part, and this what I write about in many of my other articles and in my books.

-Meditation, emotional detachment, persistence, a positive attitude, tolerance, forgiveness, a strong desire to improve your life, and persistence, are the keys to gaining happiness.
+Meditation, emotional detachment, persistence, positive attitude, tolerance, forgiveness, and a strong desire to improve your life are the keys to gaining happiness.

-Ask yourself, are you happy?
+Ask yourself, Are you happy now?
 If you are not, then this is the time to do something about it.